Let’s face it—you want to know your competition’s Facebook ad strategy.

 Looking at the competition’s larger social media campaigns can spark ideas that will add value to your Facebook ads.
 And if you want to go even further, AdEspresso University has already thousands of examples of landing pages and Twitter ads to give deeper insights into how companies are advertising off Facebook and guiding users into the next stage of the funnel.

-What Do You Do With All That Information?
+What To Do With All The Facebook Ads Spy Information?

 Being a Facebook ads spy will give you inspiration and insight, but it’s just a start.
 You need to take the information you’ve gleaned from your competition and use it to build on all the hard work you’re already doing.
 Even if you could just imitate your competition, you shouldn’t.
 There’s no guarantee that what works for them will also work for you.